PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

       month = MyMonth(3)
       month.printmonth()

+Magic numbers should be replaced by either stand alone constants or an enumeration of constant values.
 In this instance, it is more appropriate to use enumeration to declare the months as constants.
 Even though the order of months is common knowledge, it helps preserve the readability of code to declare the numerical values of the months as an appropriately labeled constant.
 In python, to obtain the library for enumeration, you must do